【POSTPONED】Ocean Heat and Freshwater Storage and Transports in Observations and Climate Models

 Workshop Venue: Met Office, Exeter, UK

-Call for Abstracts The call for abstracts for talks and posters has opened and will close on 22nd May 2020.
+Call for Abstracts The call for abstracts for talks and posters has opened and has been closed on 22nd May 2020.
 For abstract submission, please fill in this Abstract Submission Form and send to Maria Hood.
 Participation is limited to 70 people.
 The agenda will be finalized in late June and general registration will be open in July.
 Please note that priority for attendance will be given to participants who have submitted an abstract.
 Participants are expected to be self-funded.
 A limited amount of funding is available.
 See the call for abstracts opening on 20 April for more details.

 - Explore the use of emerging observation-based estimates of large-scale energy and water transports in model evaluation, assessment and development

 - Assess the current capability of the ocean observing system to constrain changes in heat and freshwater storage and identify priority areas for new observations

 - Assess the current state of heat and freshwater conservation in Earth system and climate models